 - 108. I was taken from Larchgrove to St. Mary's in a car by a driver, there was no one else with me.
 It was a big massive red sandstone building.
 It was probably bigger than St. Ninian's and was a big complex with a school building, a joiner's shop and things like that.
 At the back of it was a closed unit which was for the real criminals.
 Young murderers and really nasty people. - 109.
 I was shattered that I had got myself in to a mess again and been sentenced to two years at St. Mary's but I just had to accept it.
 I was glad to see the back of Larchgrove and my older brother had been in St. Mary's so I'd heard things about the place.
 I'd heard about certain staff that were swines and some that were alright.
-It was quite a similar place to St. Ninian's in many ways. - 110.
-SNR at St. Mary's was a Mr W who was a decent man.
+It was quite a similar place to St. Ninian's in many ways. - at St. Mary's was a Mr who was a decent man.
 SNR was KDN who was a real bully.
-I also remember WT who was a notorious, and HQL and Andy somebody who taught us woodwork, they were alright.
-My housemaster was HHG who was a real to play football who was a great.
+I also remember LYT he was notorious, and HQL and Andy somebody who taught us woodwork, they were alright.
+My housemaster was HHG, who used to play football, he was great.

 - 111. It was all boys at St. Mary's all aged between about thirteen to seventeen.
 There were four houses again, St. Andrew's, De La Salle, St. George's and St. Patricks.
-Each house had a housemaster, who was the top man for the house, but would have been kontended and with the seventeen.
+Each house had a housemaster, who was the top man for the house, but would have been and work and work and work in the work.
 I was in St. Andrew's House at St. Mary's. - 112.
 I think it was run by the De La Salle Brothers at one time, it was certainly a Catholic church place but it wasn't De La Salle monks when I got there, it was all civilians by then.